 Eating Right Starts Early

 Childhood obesity affects one in six American youth, so it’s important to encourage kids to start eating right at home.
 Pulses are low in fat but high in fiber and protein.
 They’re also rich in zinc, which is crucial to build a healthy immune system.The Healthy Hunger-Free Kids Act was passed in 2010 to improve the quality of food sold in schools.
-Read more about it here.
+Read more about the Healthy Hunger-Free Kids Act at the USDA here.

 How do pulses fit into the National School Lunch Program?